isabella232/offer-decisioning.en/help/get-started/starting-offer-decisioning.md

 product: experience platform
 solution: Experience Platform
 title: Get started with Offer Decisioning
-user-guide-description: Get started with the [!DNL Offer Decisioning] application service.
+description: Get started with the [!DNL Offer Decisioning] application service.
 Learn more about its architecture, offers and offer activites, as well as common use cases it allows you to perform.
 description: Personalize your emails at scale by continuously delivering the best offers to your customers.
 ---